bobindagit/AviapagesUrlsTester/README.md

 # HOW TO USE
 1. First you need to install Docker and Docker-compose to deploy application.
-2. Set up ENV variables in the env.dev file.
+2. Set up ENV variables in the var.env file.
 > RETRIES_COUNT - urls check count
 >
 > MIN_WORDS_COUNT - minimum pass gate number of words for report